zachmccabe/zachmccabe.github.io/postcard.md

 ## Brass tacks, tactfully

 You seem savvy enough to know that there is more to this work than good intentions.
 Nevertheless, it is a messy business.
 Hash out expectations with your client as early as possible.
+The relationship between NGOs and the independent press is complicated.
+You need to be aware of your role -- and limitations -- within the larger, international media supply chain.